irglbriz/goban_to_sgf/README.md

 ## Synopsis

-This project mainly aims to convert a picture of a goban to a matching sgf file.
+This project aims to convert a picture of a goban to a matching sgf file.

-It will offer two modes for corner detection, contour based and neural net based.
-In order to train the neural net there will also be a blender scene to render training data which could be used as the basis for tackling other problems with a scarcity of training data or for visualisation purposes.

-Currently working modules:
-* parser.py
-* find_corners_with_contours.py
-* warp.py
-* read_position.py
-* main.py (will be extended)
+Currently it uses contour search for corner detection.
+This doesn't work well under hard conditions, eg. with flat angles, objects occluding the edge of the board, etc..
+In order to alleviate this I'm considering starting another project to train a neural net and/or offer a mode with manual corner selection.

 So at the moment you transform like this:
 [![basic.jpg](https://s19.postimg.org/6sf2s2ns3/basic.jpg)](https://postimg.org/image/5ddi3cmov/)